Saving clothes from the landfill—one pair of jeans at a time

 “We had a big decrease in the [trash] bill just from move-out time last year.
 We think a lot of it is the culture that we’re building on campus,” Gould explained.
 “I’m also a business major, so for me it’s interesting seeing the financial side of it also.
 Obviously, the planet, recycling and reusing are important, but seeing the impact that it can have financially is pretty cool to me.”

 That growing culture of reuse aligns with the core principles taught by Dr. Jessica Pearson in her sustainability courses.
-Last year, her students took on a hands-on capstone project transforming how the dining halls manage food waste.
+Last year, her students completed a hands-on capstone project transforming how the dining halls manage food waste.
 Their collaboration with Whitten Family Farms launched a major composting initiative that has kept tons of waste out of the landfill.

 “It’s been great working with the applied sustainability students each semester.
 Their enthusiasm to try to make lasting change across our campus, even in small increments keeps me motivated,” Pearson said.
 “Seeing Tyler and Luis go through the bills from our campus waste company to figure out if composting is saving us money (it is!) and how much the Spring 2025 Freecycle diverted from the landfill helps our campus plan for long-term sustainability.”